GAPA – Global Alcohol Policy Alliance

 July 1, 2025

-The negotiations towards a Political Declaration of the Fourth UN High Level Meeting on Noncommunicable diseases and Mental Health will progress through July 2025.
-These proposed comments and suggestions from the Global Alcohol Policy Alliance (GAPA) refers to specific sections of the Zero Draft document but with relevance for later iterations as well.
+GAPA is gravely concerned by the content of the current draft Political Declaration of the Fourth UN High Level Meeting on Noncommunicable Diseases and Mental Health.
+This post include comments and suggestions from the Global Alcohol Policy Alliance (GAPA) to the 3rd, and earlier, drafts of the outcome document.

 Read more